metmajer/oneagent-docker-redhat-certified/help.md

 ```
 atomic run dynatrace/oneagent
 ```

 This starts the container with selected privileges to the host and with the root directory bind mounted inside the container to install Dynatrace OneAgent on the host.
+Be sure to replace `${INSTALLER_URL}` with the download URL provided through the Dynatrace UI, as described in our help section on ["How do I monitor OpenShift Container Platform?"](https://help.dynatrace.com/infrastructure-monitoring/containers/how-do-i-monitor-openshift-container-platform/).

 # LABELS